 Various domestic accommodation sites were constructed dispersed away from the airfield, but within a mile or so of the technical support site, also using clusters of Maycrete huts or Nissen huts.
 The Huts were either connected, set up end-to-end or built singly and made of prefabricated corrugated iron with a door and two small windows at the front and back.
 They provided accommodation for almost 3000 personnel, including communal and a sick quarters.

-Additional Halifax from 295 Squadron arrived in May 1943 and were involved with glider towing and training crews for the long ferry tips to North Africa for use in the invasion of Sicily.
+The early months of 1943 saw many changes of units as various squadrons converted to Halifax aircraft for glider towing and training crews for the long ferry tips to North Africa for use in the invasion of Sicily (Operation Husky) during july/August 1943.
 Their task was to deliver 36 new Horsa gliders built at the nearby Airspeed factory in Christchurch to Allied air bases in Morocco.
 The length of this glider tow was extremely ambitious as nothing like it had been attempted before and a practice run was organised to fly around the UK simulating flight conditions.
 The Halifax crew took off from Holmsley towing its Horsa and flew 1400 miles in just over 10 hours before landing at nearby Hurn, which must represent the longest time ever taken to fly between the two adjoining airfields!

 Due to its proximity to the English coast, the airfield was also a regular host to aircraft from other bases who had hit problems returning from missions in France.
 It was also used regularly as a refuelling stop to extend the range of aircraft based further inland.
 The base was not without incident either and witnessed several crashes and near misses that were not the result of enemy action.
 It is easy to forget that on many occasions bad weather and equipment failures coupled with inexperienced flying crews were sometimes equally as hazardous as encountering the enemy.
 The close proximity to RAF Beaulieu also caused problems as their aircraft take off and landing circuits overlapped.
 Unfortunately, on one occasion, a Wellington from Beaulieu collided with a Halifax climbing away from Holmsley killing both crews and one unfortunate civilian.